CQCL/tierkreis/docs/source/worker/hello_world.md

 We see how to run tasks that are not Tierkreis built-in tasks.
-Although we can build workers that manually read and write to the appropriate files, in this section we use the Tierkreis worker Python library that provide various helper functions.
+Although we can build workers that manually read and write to the appropriate files, in this section we use the helper functions in the Tierkreis Python library.

 ## Worker code

 Our worker will consist of a single function returning a string.
 We first instantiate a `Worker` class, which is constructed using the name of the worker.
+The name of the worker tells the executor which worker a task comes from.
+Therefore all of the different workers used in a single graph should have distinct names.

 ```{code-cell} ipython3
 from tierkreis import Worker